google/crubit/rs_bindings_from_cc/README.md

     [`rs_bindings_from_cc/test/golden/update.sh`](/rs_bindings_from_cc/test/golden/update.sh)
     to regenerate checked-in files.
-*   Write full executable end-to-end tests (verifying that interop tools and Blaze rules generate outputs that can be built and executed) as small projects with a `rust_test` or `cc_test` on top in subpackages of `test`.
+*   Write full executable end-to-end tests (verifying that interop tools and Bazel rules generate outputs that can be built and executed) as small projects with a `rust_test` or `cc_test` on top in subpackages of `test`.

 To get Rust backtraces for `rs_bindings_from_cc` when running end-to-end tests,